nickbryanmiller/CAP3032Processing/README.md

 # Project 10 - Beauty and the Beast Clock

 - This is a clock that stays updated with the current time.
+- The clock's eyes follow the second hand.
 - It is a tribute to Beauty and the Beast.
+- The song 'Tale As Old As Time' plays in the background.
+- Roses fall from above the screen.

 #### Beauty and the Beast Clock Gif